Topographic Map of Switzerland: The Dufour Map

+The Dufour map at 1:100,000 engraved on copper, suggested the relief by hatching and shadows.
 The countryside (which in Switzerland is mostly hilly or mountainous) is depicted on the Dufour Map with hachures, which makes it appear especially vivid.
 Relief and elevation differences under the surface of lakes were symbolized by contours.
 This so-called "Swiss style" depiction received much praise, and earned the Topographic Bureau several international awards.